amberm1647/ServerTest/README.md

 ## Unreal Integration (WIP)

+Unreal needs an older version of MSVC to build.
+When opening the project in VS, there will be a pop up in the upper right above the Solution Explorer prompting you to install additional components; click on the link and install them.
+The components should be:

+- .NET 6.0 Runtime (Out of support)
+- MSVC v143 - VS 2022 C++ x64/x86 build tools (v14.38-17.8)

+Please note that this MSVC version will cause gRPC builds outside of Unreal to fail with linker errors.

 Referencing this, don't know how much is necessary/applicable: https://kvachev.com/blog/posts/grpc-with-unreal-engine/

 Definitely at least copy gRPC libraries into the project: